behave/behave/docs/behave.rst

     Disable capture of hooks.

-.. option:: --logging-level
+.. option:: --logging-level LOG_LEVEL

     Specify a level to capture logging at.
 The default is INFO - capturing everything.

-.. option:: --logging-format
+.. option:: --logging-format LOG_FORMAT

     Specify custom format to print statements.
 Uses the same format as used by standard logging handlers.
 The default is "%(levelname)s:%(name)s:%(message)s".

-.. option:: --logging-datefmt
+.. option:: --logging-datefmt LOG_DATE_FORMAT

     Specify custom date/time format to print statements.
 Uses the same format as used by standard logging handlers.

-.. option:: --logging-filter
+.. option:: --logging-filter LOG_FILTER

     Specify which statements to filter in/out.
 By default, everything is captured.
 If the output is too verbose, use this option to filter